dhruvp/math-blog/_posts/2019-02-25-eigenvectors.md

 ---
 {% katexmm %}

-In the last post, we developed an intuition for matrices.
+In the [last post]({% post_url 2018-12-31-matrices %}), we developed an intuition for matrices.
 We found that they are just compact representations of linear maps and that adding and multiplying matrices are just ways of combining the underlying linear maps.

 In this post, we're going to dive deeper into the world of linear algebra and cover eigenvectors.
 Eigenvectors are central to Linear Algebra and help us understand many interesting properties of linear maps including:
 1. The effect of applying the linear map repeatedly on an input.
 2. How the linear map rotates the space.
-In fact eigenvectors were first derived to study the axis of rotation of the heavenly bodies!
+In fact eigenvectors were first derived to study the axis of rotation of heavenly bodies!

 <p class='image-block'>
     <img src='https://images.unsplash.com/photo-1495239423169-a795244fddcc?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2550&q=80' />
+    Eigenvectors helped early mathematicians study how the planets and moons rotate.
 Source: Unsplash.
 </p>

- For a more modern example, eigenvectors are at the heart of the original Page Rank algorithm that powers Google Search!
+ For a more modern example, eigenvectors are at the heart of one of the most important algorithms of all time - the original Page Rank algorithm that powers Google Search.

 #### Our Goals